Gagniuc/VB6-add-GUI-objects-at-runtime/README.md

 # VB6 add GUI objects at runtime
 This Visual Basic 6.0 (VB6) demo shows how to make new objects at runtime.
-Shows how different types of objects (in this case textbox object) can be created at runtime and whose properties can be modified as desired.
+Shows how different types of objects (in this case a textbox object) can be created at runtime and whose properties can be modified as desired.

 # Screenshot